cokeSchlumpf/rethink-it/bluemix/ifttt-node-bluemix.md

 This short example shows how easy one can connect several devices via standardized services.
 Leveraging these services combined with some smart libraries makes it very simple to implement complex relationships between the state of several devices.

 The shown solution can be easily extended by additional devices and events from other services.
-Since node-red-react hides the complex logic to react to events in the right way rules can be changed and extended in just a few seconds.
+Since node-red-contrib-react hides the complex logic to react to events in the right way rules can be changed and extended in just a few seconds.